Aravind401/index-of-files/README.md

 # index-of-files
-in visual studio C# Code based on file details extractor means (collecting the files name and listed into excel sheet through c# code) we have list our video image images documents
+File details extractor(collecting the files name and listed in the excel sheet through the user interface) we can list our video image images documents